theTonyHo/armacode/source/armacode/tools/BlockInstanceExplodeAndName.rst

 BlockInstanceExplodeAndName
 ---------------------------
-Explode block instances and add to group.
-(Experimental)
+Explode block instances and name the objects with the block definition name.
+All objects are grouped by the GUID of the block instance.
+Useful to explode geometry exported from Revit.